Supply Chain Transparency and

 Whirlpool established its Supplier Code of Conduct in 2006, reflecting our fundamental expectations.
 The principals in the Code state Whirlpool’s expectation for its Suppliers on identified business practices.

 Whirlpool has established e-learning courses for our sourcing professionals to educate them on the requirements of our Supplier Code of Conduct.
-In 2014, we have begun the process of refreshing both our Code of Conduct and our training programs undergo review and are refreshed and updated from time to time to reflect changes in circumstances.
+Our Code of Conduct and our training programs undergo review and are refreshed and updated from time to time to reflect changes in circumstances.
 In addition to requesting our suppliers to certify their compliance with our Code of Conduct, we have engaged a third party agency who has conducted, and will continue to conduct, independent audits of a sampling of our suppliers’ practices.
 Material failures to comply with our Supplier Code of Conduct may result in the termination of our relationship with a Supplier, as may be permitted by applicable law.

 Whirlpool’s Suppliers are vital business partners, and together, these principles provide us with an opportunity to better the lives of the people we touch.

 WHIRLPOOL’S PERSPECTIVE ON ADDRESSING CONFLICT MINERALS

 Whirlpool is committed to complying with federal laws and regulations requiring disclosure of the use of conflict minerals.

 The term “conflict minerals” refers to certain identified minerals that may have directly or indirectly contributed to the financing of armed groups in the Democratic Republic of Congo (DRC) and neighboring countries.